Hassan-98/EGFWD---Image-Processing-API/README.md

 ## health checkpoint for the API
-the health checker that can request to see that your app is working.
+the health checker that can request to see that your app is working. <br />
 GET /status http://localhost:3000/status